timlok123/Geant4-Development-Experience/README.md

 ## Content

 1. [Report](".\Implementation_of_Charge_Exchange_Process_in_Geant4.pdf") - detailed explanation on the design of the code, theory behind and the result I obtain.
+(You can also find the same report pdf in [CERN Server](http://cds.cern.ch/record/2878314))

 ## Credit

 I would also like to express my sincere gratitude to Prof Vladimir Ivanchenko for his support during my stay at CERN.
-It is all the inspiring discussion we have in the evening that contributes to the implementation of the code.
+It is all the inspiring discussion we have in the evening that contributes to the implementation of the code and it my pleasure to work under his supervision.